60 Second Lemon Law Assessment™

 If you are leasing a defective vehicle in Michigan, contact us for a free case evaluation to discuss your specific situation.

-Michigan’s state lemon law does not cover motor homes (specifically, the living quarters portion).
-However, the chassis and drivetrain of a motor home may be covered if they are manufactured by a covered motor vehicle manufacturer.
+Michigan’s state lemon law does not cover motor homes.
 RVs and motor homes can also be pursued under the federal Magnuson-Moss Warranty Act, which has broader vehicle coverage.

 You might be wondering whether you really need an attorney or if you can handle a lemon law claim on your own.
-While Michigan law does allow consumers to file claims without legal representation, there are compelling reasons to work with an experienced lemon law firm.
+While Michigan law and the court systems do allow consumers to file claims without legal representation, there are compelling reasons to work with an experienced lemon law firm.

 Every major vehicle manufacturer has attorneys and claims adjusters whose job is to minimize payouts.
 They know the law inside and out, and they know how to use procedural technicalities to deny or delay claims.
 An experienced lemon law attorney levels the playing field.